olivernybo/wow-linked-text/README.md

 # Install

-To install go to [releases](https://github.com/olivernybo/wow-linked-text/releases/) and download the [latest release](https://github.com/olivernybo/wow-linked-text/releases/latest).
+To install the addon go to [releases](https://github.com/olivernybo/wow-linked-text/releases/) and download the [latest release](https://github.com/olivernybo/wow-linked-text/releases/latest).
+After you have downloaded the addon, unzip it and place it in your World of Warcraft addon directory.